Why Become a Nurse?

 Growing Profession

-The demand for registered nurses with advanced degrees is at an all-time high.
+The demand for registered nurses with advanced degrees remains high.
 From aging baby boomers to a wave of nurses reaching retirement age, the opportunities for registered nurses with master’s degrees are endless.
-According to data from U.S. Bureau of Labor Statistics, nursing is a fast-growing profession with registered nurse employment projected to grow from 3 million in 2020 to 3.35 million in 2030.
+According to data from U.S. Bureau of Labor Statistics, nursing is a fast-growing profession.
+Registered nurse employment is projected to grow 5% from 3.4 million in 2024 to 3.6 million by 2034.

 Top reasons nurses are in high demand: